ethereum-optimism/design-docs/op-node-derivers.md

 The "providers" produce blocks, and the "core" prioritizes and processes them, along with safety updates.

 There are some issues we identified:
-- Not all state changes are in fact blocks.
+- Not all state changes are in fact blocks:
+  - Current forkchoice-updates (finality and safety are signals, not new blocks)
+  - Interop safety updates (cross-unsafe is a property of message dependencies, not blocks)
+  - Reorgs, when rewinding or flip-flopping, do not introduce new blocks.
+  - Some system Config updates, like a p2p sequencer key, are perceived by polling the L1, not from a block.
+  - Alt-DA data that is no longer available may cause reorgs.
-- Creating blocks involves the engine (a contentious resource).
+- Creating new blocks, derived from a data-source, involves the engine (a contentious resource) to compute implied block attributes such as a state-root.
 - The "core" should not replicate the existing monolithic state-loop and synchronous execution issues.

 But this does start to introduce a plugin-like abstraction.